 Popular Tours from Rome

 Thousands of 5-star reviews for a sandwich shop speaks volumes.
-The name says it all.
+And the name says it all.
 They make really great panini or you can even grab some slices to go.
-If you are starving and near the Trevi Fountain, this is a great way to avoid a stale sandwich at a bar and get a quality to-go meal.
+If you’re starving and near Trevi Fountain, this is a great way to avoid a stale sandwich at a bar and get a quality to-go meal.

-RSVP?
-You can and probably will work, but most inexpensive restaurants treat RSVPs loosely due to the number of no-shows.
+Reservations: You can make reservations and it’ll probably work, but most inexpensive restaurants treat reservations loosely due to the number of no-shows.
 Ask for a glass of wine while you wait.

-Service?
-Don’t get up in arms if it takes a while for the waiter to come over or if you can’t get their attention.
-Enjoy your time not being in a rush.
+Service: Don’t get up in arms if it takes a while for the waiter to come over or if you can’t get their attention.
+Enjoy your time—you’re on vacation!

-Tipping?
-A few euros per person is great.
-If you want to give your 10 to 20% be our guest but not necessary.
+Tipping: A few euros per person is great.
+If you want to give 10-20%, be our guest but it’s not necessary.
 That said, everyone likes more money.